Admission for Degree Students

 - Spring entrance—applications due no later than December 1

 - Summer entrance—application due no later than April 1

 Applications are reviewed on a rolling basis throughout the year, and applicants are notified of the admission decision accordingly.
 Given enrollment limitations, we encourage applicants to request official transcripts and letters of recommendations several months in advance.

 Students accepted for admission may request a deferral of entrance for up to two terms and should attach a letter of intention to the enrollment form explaining their reasons for the deferral.
 If students wish to enroll in courses elsewhere during the deferral term, they must notify the MALS office of their intention and submit an official transcript of the completed work for additional review.

 MALS students are admitted initially to the program on a provisional basis.
-Students must apply for formal candidacy after successfully completing two successive or concurrent Reed courses—at least one of which must be at the graduate level.
+Students must apply for formal candidacy after successfully completing two successive or concurrent Reed courses—at least one of which should be a MALS Liberal Studies Core class.
 To continue in the program, the candidacy student must submit to the Committee on Graduate Studies within one term of completing the second provisional course a self-evaluation, outline of course progression and completion, and a class paper.
-The program director will solicit comments from the student’s provisional course instructors, including an assessment of the applicant’s ability to write a final degree paper.
+The program director will solicit comments from the student’s provisional course instructors, including an assessment of the applicant’s ability to write a thesis.
 If the student’s candidacy is accepted, credit for the provisional courses will be applied to the MALS degree requirements.

 After candidacy acceptance, the student should consult with the faculty adviser and program director to plan a program of study consistent with the goals of the program, leading to the completion of all requirements for the MALS degree.